AdityaPandey03/Kolegia_FrontEnd/README.md

 Kolegia is a platform where users can post their lost items and find them.
 Users can also sell their items by posting them.
 Users can also post the requirement for a certain product.

+## Goal

+Kolegia is an online and mobile application that may be accessed via a web app or an Android app.
+Kolegia is a platform for college communities to promote their stuff or belongings inside their campus fraternity.
+It enables users to trade their belongings or file theft or missing complaint about their goods on the platform.
+Every instance will be enlarged to all users, and the rest of the users will be alerted about the specific situation.
+Anyone with knowledge or information about that user can raise their hand and respond to the case, and the user will be informed.
+Users may be able to tag persons associated with that specific case, which will help to mainstreamthe issue and help to close the case.

 ## Features

 - Users can post their lost items and other users can help them find it.